Does mental health stigmas shame us into silence?

 The truth of the matter is that most people do not seek help for mental illness because of the stigmas that surround mental illness.
 If we are really honest with ourselves, we can acknowledge that we do not want to be shamed or seen as weak.

 Mental illness to some implies ‘less than normal’.
 For many of us, mental illness means that we have somehow caused our brains to stop functioning properly and we should, therefore, be ashamed of our deficits.
 Society tells us that only normal is acceptable.
 Yet, I’m still trying to figure out who decides the standards for normal?

 Consequently, this is the humanness within us.
 Stigmas, though, shame us into being quiet about our experiences.
-Then, society deepens our shame by reinforcing the fabled ‘superhero invulnerable complex’ which is thrusted upon both men and women, and sadly children as well, telling us that we should never embrace vulnerability.
+Then, society deepens our shame by reinforcing the fabled ‘superhero invulnerable complex.’
+This complex is thrusted upon both men and women, and sadly children as well.
+The superhero complex tells that we should never embrace vulnerability.
 I think this is why Brène Brown’s work has been so important.
 We have been shamed into thinking that being vulnerable is wrong and makes us unworthy.

 But…to be vulnerable is to be human

 Stigmas gain power the more we choose to stay silent.
 Stigmas empower our shame and fuel our negative feelings.
 Small steps require bravery.
-Just sharing with a close friend what we are going through can change us and the way we view ourselves and our illnesses.
+Sharing your emotions with a close friend can change the way we view ourselves and our illnesses.
 Psychology Today reported in 2014 that 60% of people in the world do not receive care for mental health.
 Can you imagine how much of this statistic can be contributed to social stigmas and internal stigmas?